Parametrized spectra, a low-tech approach: Derived functors

 \subsection{Review of model categories}

 \aftersubsection

 A model category is a homotopical category with extra structure, which we now recall from \cite{hovey_model_cats}.

 Let $\cat C$ be a category with all small colimits and limits.
-A \textbf{model structure} on $\cat C$ is a choice of three subcategories $W$, $C$, and $F$ whose maps are called ``weak equivalences,'' ``cofibrations,'' and ``fibrations,'' respectively, such that \begin{itemize} \item Each of the three classes $W$, $C$, and $F$ is closed under 2-out-of-3 (if $f$ and $g$ are composable, and two of the maps $f$, $g$, and $g \circ f$ are in the given class, so is the third). \item Each of the three classes $W$, $C$, and $F$ is closed under retracts. \item Given a commuting square in $\cat C$
+A \textbf{model structure} on $\cat C$ is a choice of three subcategories $W$, $C$, and $F$ whose maps are called ``weak equivalences,'' ``cofibrations,'' and ``fibrations,'' respectively, such that \begin{itemize} \item The weak equivalences $W$ are closed under 2-out-of-3 (if $f$ and $g$ are composable, and two of the maps $f$, $g$, and $g \circ f$ are in the given class, so is the third). \item Each of the three classes $W$, $C$, and $F$ is closed under retracts. \item Given a commuting square in $\cat C$

 the dotted lift exists if $i$ is an acyclic cofibration ($i \in W \cap C$) and $p$ is a fibration, or if $i$ is a cofibration and $p$ is an acyclic fibration ($p \in W \cap F$). \item There is a functorial factorization of each map $f$ into an acyclic cofibration followed by a fibration, and there is another functorial factorization into a cofibration followed by an acyclic fibration. \end{itemize}